brajeshwar/brajeshwar.github.io/_posts/2011/2011-02-03-tonidoplug-the-cloud-in-a-plug.md

----
-layout: post
-title: TonidoPlug - the cloud-in-a-plug
+# TonidoPlug - the cloud-in-a-plug
----

 As technology advances in the 21st century, gadgets and devices get smaller, but more and more effective.
 CodeLathe's <a href="http://www.tonidoplug.com/">TonidoPlug</a> is a fantastic example.
 TonidoPlug is a tiny server that helps you access all your applications that include files, photos, music, movies, etc. from any place wherein you can access a computer system through a web browser.
 It is low on power and absolutely low on cost with no hurdles attached and performs the task of a Network Attached Storage device.